isomerpages/ura-mbsc2020/_events/0-whats-on.md

       <br>
       <p> 1 Dec 2019 - 31 Dec 2019
       <br>
       <p>Celebrate friendships old and new as artists and kindred spirits Come Together for a time of collaboration, reflection and revelry.
-Catch free live performances every weekday at the Esplanade Concourse and every weekend at the Esplanade Outdoor Theatre.
+Catch free live performances every weekday at the Esplanade Concourse and every weekend at the Esplanade Outdoor Theatre.</p>
       <br><a href="https://www.esplanade.com/festivals-and-series/come-together/2019">Click here to find out more.</a>
     </td>
 </tr>